railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

    *List of items waiting*

-You can also do goods-in data entry manually if there's no order, using the same menu :menuselection:`Stock Management --> Incoming Products --> New Reception Packing`.
+You can also do goods-in data entry manually if there is no order, using the same menu by clicking on `New` button.

 A new goods-in data entry form then opens.
-Enter the supplier data in the :guilabel:`Partner` field and you can type in the reference number from your supplier in the field :guilabel:`Origin`.
+Enter the supplier data in the :guilabel:`Address` field and you can type in the reference number from your supplier in the field :guilabel:`Origin`.
 You should then enter data about the products received in the lines.